junyangq/scripts_snpnet_paper/snpnet-elastic-net/README.md

 ## performance evaluation

+To evaluate the performance of the elastic-net models, we computed r2 or AUC values using a notebook and saved the results into a tsv file.

+- [`snpnet-elastic-net.eval.ipynb`](snpnet-elastic-net.eval.ipynb): this notebook was used to generate the table above.
 - [`snpnet-elastic-net.eval.tsv`](snpnet-elastic-net.eval.tsv): this table has the evaluated performance.
   - `GBE_ID`: the phenotype ID in Global Biobank Engine
   - `alpha`: the value of the alpha parameter in elastic net